RichardMalo/Tornadoes/README.md

 #### The regions which are most effected in the United States
 - Number of Tornadoes events recorded per month every year from 1950 until 2021.
 - The impact and damges caused due to the Tornadoes i.e., Fatalities and Injuries
-- Strength of Enhanced Fujita Scale recorded
+- Strength of Enhanced Fujita Scale recorded.
+- Top 10 States.

 #### Questions answered from the analysis
 - What are the safer places to visit/live in the United States vs most affected?
 - How are the Tornadoes impacting the cities/states?
 Injuries and Deaths.
 - Historical Distribution of Tornadoes?
+Where they happen.
 - Which months are prone to tornado activity?
+Calendar view of activity.
 - Which States, have experienced the greatest tornado activity overall?
+Visual Map Representation.

 ### Dashboard Analysis
 #### Tornado Dashboard HTML Code: